apache/incubator-kie-kogito-runtimes/kogito-quarkus-parent/README.md

 ### Structure of an extension
 Each extension has a common structure:
-- `kogito-quarkus-*-extension`: root module an extension
+- `kogito-quarkus-*-extension`: root module of an extension
 - `kogito-quarkus-*`: runtime part of the extension, this is the only dependency the user has to use
 - `kogito-quarkus-*-deployment`: compile side of the extension